Rocky Aur Rani Kii Prem Kahaani: Filming

 Principal photography began on 20 August 2021 in Mumbai.
 The second schedule commenced in October 2021 in New Delhi.
 The third schedule, initially planned for early 2022, was delayed due to the surge of the Omicron variant variant of COVID-19 and resumed in April 2022 in and around Mumbai and Delhi.
 In August 2022, television actors Arjun Bijlani, Shraddha Arya, Sriti Jha, and Arjit Taneja filmed cameo appearances for a sequence in the film.
-Later that month, Dharma Productions released a video announcing the completion of principal photography, except for one song which was delayed due to Bhatt’s pregnancy.
+Later that month, Dharma Productions released a video announcing the completion of principal photography, except for one song which was delayed due to Bhatt's pregnancy.
 The final song, "Tum Kya Mile", was filmed in March 2023 in Jammu and Kashmir, marking the end of the shoot.

 Johar cited influences from classic Yash Chopra films for the visual aesthetic of “Tum Kya Mile”, and referenced the grandeur of Sanjay Leela Bhansali’s filmmaking in designing the “Dhindora Baje Re” sequence.
 He also included a tribute to actress Sadhana through the song “What Jhumka?”, which adapts the 1966 track “Jhumka Gira Re” from Mera Saaya.

 The film's initial cut was three hours and twelve minutes long.
 Following multiple test screenings with over 500 participants, Johar and editor Nitin Baid edited the film over a period of six months, ultimately reducing the runtime to two hours and forty-eight minutes.

 Soundtrack

-The film's music was composed by Pritam, with lyrics written by Amitabh Bhattacharya.
+The film's music was composed by Pritam, with lyrics written by Amitabh Bhattacharya, both in their second collaboration with Karan Johar after Ae Dil Hai Mushkil.
 Pritam described the soundtrack as a "homage" to the music of Hindi cinema from the 1960s and 1970s.
-The audio rights were acquired by Saregama for ₹30 crore (US$3.5 million), a decision Karan Johar described as both strategic and sentimental.
+The audio rights were acquired by Saregama for ₹30 crore (US$3.5 million), replacing Johar's norm label for his directorial ventures, Sony Music India, a decision he described as both strategic and sentimental.
 He noted that Saregama—formerly His Master's Voice—had released the music of early Dharma Productions titles such as Gumrah (1993) and Duplicate (1998).
-The acquisition also granted the filmmakers access to Saregama's catalogue of vintage Hindi film music without requiring separate licensing.
+The acquisition also granted the filmmakers access to Saregama's catalogue of vintage Hindi film music without requiring separate licensing, which Johar had to comply with in both Student of the Year and Ae Dil Hai Mushkil, where old songs were extensively used, particularly in the latter.

 The soundtrack was promoted through a series of singles.
 The first, "Tum Kya Mile", was released on 28 June 2023.
 The second single, "What Jhumka?", an adaptation of Madan Mohan’s 1966 classic "Jhumka Gira Re", was released on 12 July.
 This was followed by "Ve Kamleya" on 18 July, and "Dhindhora Baje Re" on 24 July.
 The full album, comprising 13 tracks, was released digitally on 31 July 2023.